This post was originally published in October, 2021. Last updated: February 7, 2022.

 Broken links take up your CrawlBudget.
 This prevents Google from discovering newer web pages (e.g., new product and category pages) faster.
 As a result, it takes Google more time to crawl and index them.
 This results in less visibility on the SERPs and less sales opportunities.

-Learn more about crawling, indexing, and ranking → Technical SEO Basics: Crawling, Indexing & Ranking
+Learn more about crawling, indexing, and ranking → Technical SEO Basics: Crawling, Indexing, and Ranking

 How to detect broken links?